szwtomas/smart-peso/server/prices-collector/README.md

 ## How does it work

 First, `price-collector`fetches the USD currency rates into different sources, having a fallback source if it fails for some reason.
 Once it has the rates, it inserts them into the mysql database, with today's date in Argentina timezome.

+## Local Filler Script

+This project also contains a npm script `fill-local`, which you can run with `npm run fill-local`, that fills your local MySQL with production data regarding currency prices.
+This exists because, since prices are filled with a cronjob, it's hard to keep the local DB updated and quite tedious to add the values manually, so this fills it with the real prices.
+You will need the `.env` file with the required environment variables to use this scripts, you can ask the project owner for that file since it is not pushed to the repository.